 A performance review is not only a great opportunity to praise employees but it is vital to gain feedback on how you could improve your employee turnover rate.

-Whether you are merging, restructuring or simply reviewing your current processes, these tips could help you to retain those employees that are vital to the success of your business.
+Whether you are merging, restructuring or simply reviewing your current processes, these tips could help you to reduce staff turnover among employees that are vital to the success of your business.